ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 entity refers to a component recognized by users of the HSM, such as a key or the platform itself.

 An entity is composed of a type, the entity type, and a set of attributes.
-The entity type describes the class of the entity while its attributes defines its state.
+The entity type describes the class of the entity while its attributes define its state.

 An entity MUST be reported at most once in a claim description.
-The claim description can have multiple entities of the same type (for example reporting multiple keys), but each entity MUST be relating to different portions of the Target Environment.
+The claim description can have multiple entities of the same type (for example reporting multiple keys), but each entity MUST relate to different portions of the Target Environment.

 It is possible for two entities to be quite similar such as in a situation where a key is imported twice in a HSM.
 In this case, the two related entities could have similar attributes.
 However, they